ICanBoogie/ActiveRecord/README.md

 ];
 ```

 You can modify a connection definition until it is established.
-A [ConnectionAlreayEstablished](http://icanboogie.org/docs/class-ICanBoogie.ActiveRecord.ConnectionAlreadyEstablished.html)
+A [ConnectionAlreadyEstablished][]
 exception is thrown in attempt to modify the definition of an already established connection.